Procedural rhetoric

 Procedural rhetoric or simulation rhetoric is a rhetorical concept that explains how people learn through the authorship of rules and processes.
 The theory argues that games can make strong claims about how the world works—not simply through words or visuals but through the processes they embody and models they construct.
-The term was first coined by Ian Bogost in his 2007 book Persuasive Games: The Expressive Power of Videogames.
+The term was first coined by Ian Bogost in his 2007 book, Persuasive Games: The Expressive Power of Videogames.

-Bogost is the Barbara and David Thomas Distinguished Professor in Arts & Sciences, Director of Film & Media Studies, and Professor of Computer Science and Engineering at Washington University in St. Louis.

 Bogost argues that games make strong claims about how the world works by the processes they embody.
 Procedural rhetoric analyzes the art of persuasion by rule based representations and interactions rather than spoken or written word.
 Procedural rhetoric focuses on how game makers craft laws and rules within a game to convey a particular ideology.

 A new rhetorical theory

 The term "procedural rhetoric" was developed by Ian Bogost in his book Persuasive Games: The Expressive Power of Videogames.
 Bogost defines procedural rhetoric as "the art of persuasion through rule-based representations and interactions, rather than the spoken word, writing, images, or moving pictures" and "the art of using processes persuasively."
 Though Gonzalo Frasca's preferred term of "simulation rhetoric" uses different language, the concept is the same: he envisions the authors of games as crafting laws and that these authors convey ideology "by adding or leaving out manipulation rules."
 Frasca defines simulations as "to model a (source) system through a different system which maintains (for somebody) some of the behaviors of the original system," a definition that shows the importance of systemic procedures.

 In coining this term, Bogost borrows Janet Murray's definition of procedural from her book Hamlet on the Holodeck—"a defining ability to execute a series of rules"—to theorize that a different system of learning and persuasion could be found in computerized media.
 As Bogost suggests, "This ability to execute computationally a series of rules fundamentally separates computers from other media."
 Frasca likewise sees the need for new rhetorical theory because "simulations can express messages in ways that narrative simply cannot."
 In procedural rhetoric, these rules of behavior then create "possibility spaces, which can be explored through play."